The performances of a good custom harp for the price of a factory harp

 But there is no factory harmonica really suited to overblows.
 All of them need some customization to unlock overblows/draws and this customization requires a lot of effort and time, which raises the price of the instrument.

-But all these overblows ready harmonicas have been so far regular Richter diatonics with customization to compensate the instrument flaws (reeds gapping, plates flattening, etc …).
+These overblows ready harmonicas have been so far regular Richter diatonics with customization to compensate the instrument flaws (reeds profiling, plates flattening, etc …).

 The Arkia Origin is another beast.
 It uses reed plates and covers made by Kongsheng but a completely custom comb, designed and made by Jean-Noël Kulichenski and Jérôme Peyrelevade.

 Jérôme Peyrelevade (well known by Planet Harmonica readers) is one of the most advanced diatonic players in the world.
 He plays a versatile jazz, influenced by a lot of different musics: world music, folk, blues but also complex jazz-rock.
 And he plays all these musics on a diatonic in C (only).
 His music clearly requires an highly responsive harmonica.

 His engineering background incited him to study the impact of the airflow on the overblows/draws and to try several new designs to improve the instrument response, helped in that adventure by Jean-Noël.